freeCodeCamp/freeCodeCamp/docs/FAQ.md

 ### I am new to GitHub and Open Source.
 Where should I start?

 Read our ["How to Contribute to Open Source Guide"](https://github.com/freeCodeCamp/how-to-contribute-to-open-source).
-It's a compresensive reference for first-timer-friendly projects.
+It's a comprehensive reference for first-timer-friendly projects.
 And it includes a lot of open source contribution tips.

 ### Can I translate freeCodeCamp's curriculum?

 Yes.
 We will roll out the tools for translating freeCodeCamp's curriculum soon.

-We intend eventually localize freeCodeCamp into several major world languages, starting with: Arabic, Chinese, Hindi, Portuguese, Russian, and Spanish.
+Eventually, we intend to localize freeCodeCamp into several major world languages, starting with: Arabic, Chinese, Hindi, Portuguese, Russian, and Spanish.

 ### How can I report a new bug?